KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 # DONE List
 <b>1.
 Gather the information</b>

-    - Check which Raspberry pi model and camera fits the project
-        - I decided to buy Raspberry pi 3 B+, as It is improved by 17% than previous model, and pi camera because I heard that It uses GPU when processing an image.
-    - How to transplant deep learning model on Raspberry pi 3
-        - Check the link
-    - Which deep learning model is used
-    - Fire images
-        - Use opened datasets, I assume that the number of images is 2,000 first.
-    - What development environment you use to train the deep learning model
-        - I will use AWS EC2 P3 Instance on Windows 10

 <b>2.
 Test Demo model on Raspberry Pi 3 B+</b>

-    - Succeeded run demo model on Raspberry Pi 3 B+, and the fps is about lower than 1.6

 <b>3.
 Make train dataset</b>

-    - Make train dataset(total 1815, will be splited into train and test)

 <b>4.
 First train custom model</b>